Cardinals Announce Cuts for Initial 53-Man Roster

 - WR Johnnie Dixon (waived/injured): Dixon was on the practice squad last season.
 He was waived after a training camp injury.
 If he clears waivers, he will land on the Cardinals reserve/injured list.
 None of his $610,000 deal is guaranteed.

 - TE Dylan Cantrell: Cantrell was signed as a rookie in 2018 by the Chargers, but never found a pathway to the field.
-The Cardinals allowed him a chance to reunite with his former Texas Tech head coach Kliff Kingsbury, but he could not capitalize.
-He was owed $675,000, but his cut results in no dead money.
+The Cardinals allowed him a chance to reunite with his former Texas Tech head coach Kliff Kingsbury and he was switched from wide receiver to tight end.
+His salary was $675,000, but his cut results in no dead money.

 - DL Trevon Coley: Coley was signed in March after he played seven games for Indianapolis last season.
 None of his $825,000 contract was guaranteed.

-- DL Jonathan Bullard: Bullard was added right before the 2019 season and ended up starting six games.
-Waiving him results in $137,500 in dead money, but the team saves $750,000 with his release.
+- DE Jonathan Bullard: Bullard was added right before the 2019 season and ended up starting six games.
+Releasing him results in $137,500 in dead money, but the team saves $750,000 with his release.

 - LB Reggie Walker: Walker was signed as an undrafted free agent.
-He is guaranteed $6,500 over the next three years after signing a contract worth up to for $2,291,500 in May.
+He received a signing bonus of $6,500, so there is $2,167 of dead money.
+His total deal would have been worth to $2,291,500y.

 - LB Evan Weaver: The rookie from California was a sixth-round pick in this year's draft.
-He signed a four-year, $3.5 million contract with $167,228 guaranteed.
+He signed a four-year, $3.5 million contract with a $167,228 signing bonus.
 More details here.

-- CB Ken Crawley: Crawley was recently added after the season-ending pectoral injury to veteran cornerback Robert Alford in camp.
+- CB Ken Crawley: Crawley was recently added after the season-ending pectoral injury suffered by veteran cornerback Robert Alford in camp.
 Crawley was evidently beaten out by Dre Kirkpatrick, another new addition at corner.
 Crawley is owed no guaranteed money and the team saves $750,000.

 - S Kentrell Brice: Brice was a regular starter for Green Bay in 2018, but his career has been stalled by injuries.
 He suffered an apparent left leg injury at the Cardinals Red & White scrimmage and was not observed during open portions of the remaining practices of training camp.
 Cutting his non-guaranteed contract saves Arizona $825,000.